Symptoms Your Cat has a Toothache

 Periodontal Disease in Cats

-Periodontal disease is the most common cause of a painful tooth or teeth.
+Periodontal disease is the most common cause of a painful tooth or teeth in cats.
 The crowns or cusps of the teeth should be clean and free of tartar accumulation.
 The teeth should not be fractured.
 The gingiva (gum tissue) should be pink in color.
 If gingivitis is present, the gums will appear bright red and may bleed.
 To evaluate the entire tooth, including the root structure, dental radiographs are needed.

 The development of periodontal disease is as follows, plaque will accumulate within minutes of a dental cleaning.
 Calculus, which is an alternative term for tartar, will form 72 hours after plaque is present.
 The cycle will continue, leading to gingivitis, and subsequent attachment loss of the surrounding periodontal tissues.